dhruvasnayak/dhruvasnayak/README.md

 # Hey there!
 I'm Dhruva 👋

+🎓 B.Tech in Computer Science @ PES University 📍 Bengaluru, India

-A developer who loves working with Data Structures and Algorithms (DSA) 🧩, organizing databases 🗄️, and creating websites 🌐.
-Right now, I’m exploring the world of cloud computing ☁️ to learn new things and grow my skills 🚀.
-I enjoy solving tricky problems and building cool stuff, one step at a time! 💻✨
+I’m a developer who loves Data Structures and Algorithms (DSA) 🧩, computer fundamentals 💻, and building websites 🌐.
+Right now, I’m diving into cloud computing ☁️ to pick up new skills and see what’s out there 🚀.

 ## 💻 Tech Stack: